bigchaindb/android-boilerplate/README.md

-# android-boilerplate
+# BigchainDB Android Boilerplate

 Basic Android boilerplate app which wraps text in an asset and performs CREATE transaction in BigchainDB.
-This app is created using [java driver for BigchainDB](https://github.com/bigchaindb/java-bigchaindb-driver).
+This app is created using [Java driver for BigchainDB](https://github.com/bigchaindb/java-bigchaindb-driver).

+Android app developers can use this boilerplate as a starting point for developing BigchainDB based apps.
+It showcases how to use the BigchainDB Java Driver in Android apps.

-### Pre-requisites
+## Pre-requisites

-* BigchainDB node is running locally on your laptop or VM.
-If you don't already have a BigchainDB node setup locally, get one from [our BigchainDB github repo](https://github.com/bigchaindb/bigchaindb)
+* BigchainDB node running locally.
+If you don't already have a BigchainDB node running locally, you can set it up by following the instructions [here](https://docs.bigchaindb.com/projects/contributing/en/latest/dev-setup-coding-and-contribution-process/run-node-with-docker-compose.html#setting-up-a-single-node-development-environment-with-docker-compose).

 * Android Studio
 * JDK 8 (or later)
 * Android SDK (api v23 or later)

-### Usage
+## Usage

 * Clone this repo using `git clone https://github.com/bigchaindb/android-boilerplate.git`.
 * Open this repo in Android Studio.
 * Build this project and Build apk.
 * Click Run app using any AVD (>= api 23)

-### Demo
+## How to use it?

+The boilerplate is based on the [Getting Started page on BigchainDB website](https://www.bigchaindb.com/developers/getstarted/).

+Once you have the local node and this app running, just enter some text in the text box and tap/click **Send Transaction**.
+The text will be wrapped in a BigchainDB transaction and will be posted to the local node, using the BigchainDB Java Driver.
+The response with full transaction object will be shown in the space below the button.

 ![](bigchaindb-android-app.gif)